-There’s an argument to be made that coffee is just coffee.
+All that said, there is an argument to be made that coffee is just coffee.
 After all, both instant coffee and ground coffee do basically the same thing.
 You know, it’s a brownish liquid that’s a little bitter and serves as a caffeine delivery system.

 But, like most things, it’s a bit more complicated than you’d think.
 Some people drink both interchangeably, others swear on the “real stuff”, while others like the convenience of instant coffee and don’t think the extra effort is worth it.
 Now, we’re all entitled to our opinions and preferences.
 But I think there’s a place for both types of coffee.

-How Instant and Ground Coffee are Made
+How are Instant and Ground Coffee made?

 Before we tackle the scientific bit, let’s look at ground coffee.
 All coffee (instant as well) starts off the same way.
 The coffee plant produces fruit known as coffee cherries, which in turn carry two seeds.
 These seeds are what we call “coffee beans”.

 So, the seeds are removed from the cherry, processed, and dried.
 At this point, they will likely be tasted and graded.
 Different types of plants produce different varieties of coffee beans, each with a different level of quality and flavor.
 Finally, the beans will be roasted.
 This turns them from a green color to a more familiar coffee brown.

 They can be roasted at different temperatures and for different amounts of time, depending on the variety of bean and your intended result.
 Again, the darkness of the roast is a preference.
 Aficionados might prefer a lighter roast, which highlights the coffee bean itself, while many people enjoy the bittersweet roasted flavor of a dark roast.